microsoft/dicom-server/docs/resources/conformance-statement.md

 - Paged results are optimized to return matched *newest* instance first, this may result in duplicate records in subsequent pages if newer data matching the query was added.
 - Matching is case in-sensitive and accent in-sensitive for PN VR types.
 - Matching is case in-sensitive and accent sensitive for other string VR types.
+- Only index the first value of a single valued data element that incorrectly has multiple values.

 ## Delete